Sheenjek River Canoe

 TRIP COST

-Starting among some of the most beautiful peaks of the Brooks Range, the Sheenjek flows from the tundra south into the boreal forests.
+Starting among some of the most beautiful peaks of the Brooks Range, the Sheenjek flows from tundra south into the boreal forest.
 Our week on the river brings mountain hiking, river canoeing, and opportunities to spot wildlife around every bend.
-Join us on a classic Arctic Refuge River trip.
+Join us on a classic Arctic Refuge canoe trip.

 TRIP DETAILS

-The Sheenjek River, in the Arctic National Wildlife Refuge was made famous by Olaus and Mardy Murie with their 1956 expedition (complete with 1 yr old child) to census caribou in the region.
+Home to Gwich’in people for time immemorial, the Sheenjek River, in the Arctic National Wildlife Refuge was made famous by Olaus and Mardy Murie with their 1956 expedition to census caribou in the region.
 Inspired by the Sheenjek, they advocated for the formation of the Arctic Refuge which we enjoy today.
 We think the Sheenjek will inspire you too.

 Our trip on the Sheenjek focuses on the area of transition between tundra and forest, home to an astonishing mix of creatures.
 We may see tundra species like caribou, grizzly bears, arctic ground squirrel, and ptarmigan.
 Later in the trip we may see animals typical of the boreal forest such as beaver, moose, grouse, and lynx.

-We offer two different options on the Sheenjek, a shorter 30 mile trip from the headwaters to Lobo Lake with lots of time to hike, explore, fish and relish in the solitude.
-Or we can explore more of the river and northern forests and paddle 90 miles of the Sheenjek, flying-out from a gravel bar where the Brooks Range merges into the Yukon Flats.
-No matter if you prefer a shorter paddle or a longer expedition, we will plan a few lay-over days, and on our traveling days, you will have free time enough for personal pursuits.
+This exploration of the area is a great introduction to wilderness canoeing and our focus is on enjoying the land rather than covering miles.
+During the week we will paddle the first 30 miles of the Sheenjek from the headwaters to Lobo Lake with lots of time to hike, explore, fish and relish in the solitude.
+We will plan a few layover days, and on our traveling days, you will have free time enough for personal pursuits.
 There are mountains, hills, and bluffs to climb, arctic grayling to cast for, soaring white spruce forests to meander through, and graceful river bars made up of colorful Brooks Range rocks and fossils to explore.

 The Sheenjek River starts slow as it works its way through the river gravels. then moves into a region of tundra ponds and clear lakes with spruces on the fringes where the river runs in a single channel.
-As we move downstream and gain skills as canoeists the current picks up speed and we dodge overhanging trees, small riffles and cut-banks.
-Canoe experience is recommended, but the Sheenjek is not a particularly technical river to paddle at normal water levels.
-If you are a novice canoeist, let us know and we can make adjustments to the trip.
+As we move downstream, gaining skills as canoeists, the current picks up a little speed and we may dodge overhanging trees and cut-banks.
+Canoe experience is recommended, but the upper Sheenjek is also a good place to learn to paddle.

 Itinerary